Welcome to today's edition of the Rush 24-7 podcast.

 It's today.

-Now what happens to the other 364 days of the year?
+Now, what happens to the other 364 days of the year?

-They pretend it never happened, but today, oh yes, it happened.
+They pretend it never happened, but today, oh, yes, it happened.

 We're out there doing the mass mushwalk.

-And it's uh it's just interesting to note.
+And it's just interesting to note.

-Greetings, my friends, and welcome, Rush Limboy here behind the Golden EIB microphone at the Limbo Institute for Advanced Conservative Studies.
+Rush Limboy here behind the Golden EIB microphone at the Limboy Institute for Advanced Conservative Studies.

-800-282-2882, and the email address if you want to send uh an email is rush at eIBnet.com.
+And the email address, if you want to send an email, is rush at EIBnet.com.

-We've got lots of great audio sound bites today.
+Got lots of great audio soundbites today.

-Dick Cheney yesterday, masterful on um on Meet the Press, Russert was uh assumed the role of a of a of a prosecutor yesterday, and Cheney held up well.
+Russert assumed the role of a prosecutor yesterday, and Cheney held up well.

-They uh they really weren't.
+They really weren't.

-Uh they could have done a lot more damage butchering this thing than they did.
+They could have done a lot more damage butchering this thing than they did.

 But why don't you do this?